Overview & Career Outcomes

 The Master of Science in Communication with a concentration in Public Relations prepares students with the experience necessary to develop targeted messages, identify key audiences, and work with stakeholders and the media to effectively communicate a brand.
 You’ll engage with emerging topics such as data analytics – a key capability in a competitive job market – and develop essential skills and knowledge in media and government relations, crisis communication, and legal and ethical issues.

 Join Lasell’s vibrant community of working professionals and gain access to a wide range of resources to develop your expertise and expand your network.
 As a Lasell graduate student, you will:

 - Benefit from the experience of your faculty and peers, who bring deep expertise and a unique point of view to every class discussion and group project

 - Expand your network and learn to position yourself as a leader in your field

 - Participate in career services programs that include webinars on salary negotiations and developing a career plan

-The MS in Communications with a concentration in Public Relations is a flexible curriculum that advances students' professional interests and goals through hybrid and online formats.
+If you are looking for a graduate program in public relations, the Lasell University MS in Communications with a concentration in Public Relations is a flexible curriculum that advances students' professional interests and goals through hybrid and online formats.

 The curriculum includes a capstone in which you can choose 1 out of 4 options: professional internship, comprehensive exam, thesis, or special study project.

-The program is structured as followed:
+The program is structured as follows:

 - 36 credits are required, of which up to 6 may be waived based on prior academic work.